MichaelWehar/Crossword-Layout-Generator/README.md

 </script>
 ```

-**See More:** View our [README](https://github.com/MichaelWehar/Crossword-Layout-Generator/blob/npm/README.md) for using the crossword-layout-generator package in Node.js applications.
+**Update:** Our crossword layout generator is now available as a package for Node.js applications.
+For more information, see here: https://www.npmjs.com/package/crossword-layout-generator

 ## Demo Website